dyhes/zulip/docs/subsystems/api-release-checklist.md

-The release process for these two packages mirrors the release process for the `python-zulip-api` packages, minus the steps specific to `zulip_bots` and the update to dependencies required in the [Zulip server repo][zulip-repo].
+The release process for these two packages mirrors the release process for the `python-zulip-api` packages, minus the steps specific to `zulip_bots` and the update to dependencies required in the [Aloha server repo][zulip-repo].

 [zulip-repo]: https://github.com/zulip/zulip
 [python-zulip-api]: https://github.com/zulip/python-zulip-api